Bautista-Baiocchi-lora/ethereum-indexer/README.md

 This should be ran in your `poetry` environment.
 To drop into poetry environment, first run `poetry install`, and then `poetry shell`.
 You might need to change your python version to `3.9` for it to install the virtual environment for you.

+### Implementation Specific Details

+To change the network that covalent extracts transactions from, go to `extractor/covalent.py`

 ### TODO

 1. Dockerfile